SainsburyWellcomeCentre/NeuralPlayground/README.md

 models and data sets.

-We currently rely on visual comparison of a hand-selected number of outputs of the model with neural recordings as shown in [github.com/NeuralPlayground/examples/comparison](https://github.com/ClementineDomine/NeuralPlayground/blob/main/examples/comparison_board_examples/comparison_board.ipynb).
+We currently rely on visual comparison of a hand-selected number of outputs of the model with neural recordings as shown in [github.com/NeuralPlayground/examples/comparison](https://github.com/SainsburyWellcomeCentre/NeuralPlayground/blob/main/examples/comparisons_examples/Comparision_from_manager.ipynb).
 In the future, a set of quantitative measures and qualitative measures will be added for systematic comparisons from any Agent, Arena, Experiments.
 We want to restate that this won’t constitute an objective judgment of the quality of an Agent to replicate the brain mechanism.
 Instead, this allows an objective and complete comparison to the current evidence in the field, as is typically done in publications.

-Altogether, we hope our framework, available at [github.com/NeuralPlayground](https://github.com/ClementineDomine/NeuralPlayground/), offers a foundation that the community will build upon, working toward a shared, standardized, open, and reproducible computational understanding of the hippocampus and entorhinal cortex.
+Altogether, we hope our framework, offers a foundation that the community will build upon, working toward a shared, standardized, open, and reproducible computational understanding of the hippocampus and entorhinal cortex.